 As part of our pay philosophy, our executive compensation program is designed to attract, motivate and retain our executives in an increasingly competitive and complex talent market.
-To this end, we regularly evaluate industry-specific and general market compensation practices and trends to ensure that our program features and NEO pay opportunities remain appropriately competitive.
+To this end, we regularly evaluate industryspecific and general market compensation practices and trends to ensure that our program features and NEO pay opportunities remain appropriately competitive.
 When determining salaries, target bonus opportunities and annual long-term incentive grants for NEOs, the Committee considers the performance of the Company and the individual, the nature of an individual's role within the Company, experience in the officer's current role, as well as input from its independent compensation consultant, among other factors.

-In 2017, to facilitate its review and determination of executive compensation, the Committee engaged Mercer to conduct a comprehensive, competitive review of our executive compensation program.
+The most recently completed executive compensation review by Mercer was in 2017.
+To facilitate its 2017 review and determination of executive compensation, the Committee engaged Mercer to conduct a comprehensive, competitive review of our executive compensation program.
 In connection with this review and in consultation with Mercer and senior management of the Company, the Committee identified a peer group composed of industry competitors and related industry companies roughly similar to the Company in revenue size or market capitalization.
 The peer group consisted of the 15 companies listed in the table below:

-Peer Group

-Aircastle Limited HERC Holdings Inc.

-Air Lease Corporation McGrath Rentcorp

-Ritchie Bros.
-Auctioneers

-Advanced Disposal Services, Inc. Incorporated

-CAI International, Inc. Civeo Corporation

-Casella Waste Systems, Inc. Team, Inc.

-GATX Corporation United Rentals, Inc.

-General Finance Corporation US Ecology, Inc.

-H&E Equipment Services, Inc.
+Peer Group Peer Data (in millions) Aircastle Limited HERC Holdings Inc. Pe rcentile Re evenue Ma rket Cap Air Lease Corporation McGrath Rentcorp 25th \$ 466 \$ 745 Advanced Disposal Services, Inc. Ritchie Bros.
+Auctioneers Incorporated 50th 814 1,449 CAI International, Inc. Civeo Corporation 75th 1,401 2,250 Casella Waste Systems, Inc. Team, Inc. GATX Corporation United Rentals, Inc. Moł oile Mini \$ 534 \$ 1,531 General Finance Corporation US Ecology, Inc. H&E Equipment Services, Inc.